Alphabetical list:

 Treatment - medication (bladder instillations)

 DMSO, a wood pulp extract, is the only approved bladder instillation for IC/PBS yet it is much less frequently used in urology clinics.
-Research studies presented at recent conferences of the American Urological Association by C. Subah Packer have demonstrated that the FDA approved dosage of a 50% solution of DMSO had the potential of creating irreversible muscle contraction.
-However, a lesser solution of 25% was ...Section: Interstitial cystitis
+Research studies presented at recent conferences of the American Urological Association by C. Subah Packer have demonstrated that the FDA approved dosage of a 50% solution of DMSO ...Section: Interstitial cystitis